Previous chapter | Index | Next chapter

 Her hands tightened into her sides, the pouch still clutched between her elegant fingers.

 “There were others living here before,” she continued.
-“They left to carry out their duty once an alpha was chosen for them.
-I know about the way out of the house—” she shot Wei Wuxian a scathing glare “—because the last one to leave, he was the one who cut it out of the wall one day.
+“They left to carry out their duty once a qianyuan bought them.
+I know about the way out of the house—” she shot Wei Wuxian a scathing glare, “—because the last one to leave, he was the one who cut it out of the wall one day.
 It was after sect leader Wen took him to negotiations.
 He came back and cut a hole into the wall with a knife and left, and we didn’t see him till morning came.
 He had covered himself in dirt and other horrible things to disguise himself.”

 “What happened to him?”
 Wei Wuxian asked gently.